 Animal Care Internship

-Now accepting applications for Fall 2014 - Deadline is July 1st
+Now accepting applications for Spring 2015.
+Deadline is December 1st.

 The Interpretation Intern reports to the Manager of Interpretation and Graphics.
 This division of the Education Department is responsible for the educational experience of our general Zoo visitors.
 The Interpretation Intern will focus on supporting and developing programs for the general visitor.
 If you have questions regarding this internship, please email the Manager of Volunteer Resources at firstname.lastname@example.org.